bbauska/zombiePolitics/README.md

-of cruelty that emerges in this market-driven ideology and the language that legit­ imates it points not merely to the death of public values or to a society that is polit­ ically adrift, but more importantly to the unleashing of institutions, ideas, values, and social relations that may lead to the demise of democracy itself
+of cruelty that emerges in this market-driven ideology and the language that legit­ imates it points not merely to the death of public values or to a society that is polit­ ically adrift, but more importantly to the unleashing of institutions, ideas, values, and social relations that may lead to the demise of democracy itself.</p>

-Everyday Violence and
+<h3>Everyday Violence and<br>
-the Culture of Cruelty
+the Culture of Cruelty Entertaining Democracy's Demise</h3>

-Entertaining Democracy's Demise
+<p>Under the Bush administration, a seeping, sometimes galloping authoritarian­

-Under the Bush administration, a seeping, sometimes galloping authoritarian­ ism began to reach into every vestige of the culture, giving free rein to those anti-democratic forces in which religious, market, militaryg and political fundamen­ talism thrived, casting an ominous shadow over the fate of U.S. democracy.
+ism began to reach into every vestige of the culture, giving free rein to those anti-democratic forces in which religious, market, militaryg and political fundamen­ talism thrived, casting an ominous shadow over the fate of U.S. democracy.
 During